-The single female cannot start a new colony on her own.
-Establishment of a colony is dependent upon the survival of both sexes in the nest site and that she has successfully mated.
+The single female cannot start a new colony on her own, as some ants are able to do.
+Establishment of a termite colony is dependent upon the survival of both sexes in the nest site and that she has successfully mated.
 The pair continues to live together for life, and they usually mate periodically.
 The first eggs are laid within one to several weeks after mating, depending on the nutrition available to the female.
 When the first eggs hatch, the new nymphs are cared for by the young pair.
 After two molts, the nymphs assume their role as workers and begin to feed and care for the original pair.